 How do inductive proximity switches work?

-A inductive proximity sensor can detect metal targets approaching the sensor, without physical contact with the target.
-Inductive Proximity Sensors are roughly classified into the following three types according to the operating principle: the high-frequency oscillation type using electromagnetic induction, the magnetic type using a magnet, and the capacitance type using the change in capacitance.
+An inductive proximity sensor can detect metal targets approaching the sensor, without physical contact with the target.
+Inductive proximity sensors are roughly classified into the following three types according to the operating principle: the high-frequency oscillation type using electromagnetic induction, the magnetic type using a magnet, and the capacitance type using the change in capacitance.

 Inductive proximity switches are used to detect the presence of metallic objects without actually contacting the object.
 Their high-speed switching and small size make them indispensable in automation applications.
 Inductive proximity switches consist of a coil driven by an oscillator.
 The oscillator creates an electromagnetic field which appears at the active face of the switch.
 If a metal target enters this area, the electromagnetic field is reduced and the switch turns on or off.
 Some typical inductive sensor applications are: counting metallic objects, monitoring the position of elements in a machine, sensing the presence of metallic parts like screws, etc., and measuring the rotational speed of axial detecting cams.